 10,000 is a Guesstimate

-Oh, but it turns out that the 10,000 figure is only an estimate.
+Yes, that 10,000 figure is only an estimate.
 Schwartz simply extrapolated to the nation the state-based figures provided by CDC official Susanna Visser.

 The story, by Alan Schwarz and Sarah Cohen with reporting contributed by Allison Kopicki, did not say that the figures came from an announcement or publication by the CDC.
 It said that the Times had “obtained the raw data from the agency and compiled the results” itself.